IndiaCovidRelief/IndiaCovidRelief.github.io/README.md

 - 80G Eligible: No

 ### [YUVA](https://milaap.org/fundraisers/support-youth-for-unity-and-voluntary-action)
-We launched a campaign ‘Together We Can’ to raise funds and in-kind support the to offer emergency relief food supplies to the urban poor, starting with the most marginalised families first.
-We have followed a sensitive approach in providing families with a week’s worth of rations per package (Rs 600).
+The campaign named ‘Together We Can’ aims raise funds as well as support in kind (non-persihable food items) to offer emergency relief food supplies to the urban poor, starting with the most marginalised families first.
+Covering approximately 1500 families currently, and adding more areas under their coverage regularly, they are distributing ration packages worth Rs.
+600 to support weekly requirements of a family.

 - City/States Covered: Mumbai
 - Min Payment Accepted: NA